jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 - v1.1.4:
   - `ExternalEntityLoader_Async`: replaced `nginx.timer.at` by `kong.tools.queue`
 - v1.1.5:
-  - Removed the `require("kong.plugins.soap-xml-handling-lib.xmlgeneral")` declared on each phase to a global definition
+  - Removed the `require("kong.plugins.soap-xml-handling-lib.xmlgeneral")` declared in each phase to a global definition
   - `ExternalEntityLoader_Async`: replace the `kong.xmlSoapAsync.entityLoader.urls` to a LRU cache
   - Replaced `plugin.PRIORITY` by `plugin.__plugin_id` regarding the Error management
 - v1.1.6:
-  - `ExternalEntityLoader_Async`: used a `kong.tools.queue` to execute a WSDL/XSD validation prefetch on the `configure` nginx phase (for downloading the `ìmport`ed XSD)
+  - `ExternalEntityLoader_Async`: used a `kong.tools.queue` to execute a WSDL/XSD validation prefetch in the `configure` nginx phase (for downloading the `ìmport`ed XSD)
 - v1.2.0:
   - Improved support for `SOAP` v1.1 and v1.2, which does an `ìmport` (that can be included in a new property: `xsdSoapSchemaInclude`)
   - Added the validation of the `SOAPAction` Http header